bigcommerce/dev-docs/markdown/api-docs/cart-and-checkout/embedded-checkout.md

 ```

-Once you have created the JSON object, create an empty `<div>` with the id attribute mapped to the value for "containerId” in the page where you want to embed the checkout.
+Once you have created the JSON object, in your app project folder navigate to `public > index.html`.
+Create an empty `<div>` with the id attribute mapped to the value for `containerId` in the page where you want to embed the checkout.

 Example: `<div id="bc-embedded-checkout"></div>`

 Finally, we will render the checkout from your app.

-TODO: fill in steps here.....

-TODO: *move this to the into graf Install the BigCommerce [Checkout SDK](https://developer.bigcommerce.com/api-docs/cart-and-checkout/checkout-sdk) into your project.

-`npm install --save @bigcommerce/checkout-sdk`

-Then import and invoke the checkout service, and import and call the `embedCheckout` method while passing in your JSON object.
+Import and invoke the checkout service, and import and call the `embedCheckout` method while passing in your JSON object.

 <!--
 title: "External app"